-Hybrid clouds also offer organizations the opportunity to recoup some hardware costs: If a company already has the infrastructure for private cloud storage but it needs more capacity, bursting to the public cloud can help that business keep the cloud it's already built relevant.
+Hybrid clouds also offer organizations the opportunity to recoup some hardware costs.
+If a company already has the infrastructure for private cloud storage but it needs more capacity, bursting to the public cloud can help that business keep the cloud it has already built relevant.

 George Crump, president of analyst firm Storage Switzerland, discusses hybrid cloud integration issues.

-But organizations that don't have regulatory issues to contend with don't need private clouds.
+But organizations that do not have regulatory compliance issues to contend with do not need private clouds.
 Private cloud storage offers more control, but it comes with a price.
 Companies must buy hardware and software to run the private cloud part.
 This affects the bottom line of deploying hybrid cloud storage, although some organizations will use a private cloud to host IT services and offset the cost by charging departments or internal teams.
 But as public cloud storage continues to get cheaper, it is more often the more cost-effective option.

 Hybrid vs. public and private cloud storage

 The decision to use a public, private or hybrid cloud storage option depends on what an organization needs from its cloud.
 Businesses with a great deal of mission-critical, proprietary data might want to store that information on premises or in a private cloud to keep it out of the hands of competitors.
-That's not to say that those particular businesses can't also use a public cloud.
-If a private cloud can't meet their needs, a hybrid approach might work well.
+That is not to say that those particular businesses cannot also use a public cloud.
+If a private cloud cannot meet their needs, a hybrid approach might work well.

-Organizations that don't need to keep their data tightly secured or regulated can use the public cloud, which might be their most cost-effective option.
+Organizations that do not need to keep their data tightly secured or regulated can use the public cloud, which might be their most cost-effective option.